Contact temporal network during motility induced phase separation: Results and Discussion

 We now focus on the degree distribution $P(k)$ for the dense phase (Fig.~\ref{fig:4}(b)).
 We observe that low-degree values ($k<6$) become less likely as the time window increases.
 For shorter time windows, such as $ = 6.75\,t_r$ (in dark blue dots), the distribution exhibits a peak around the formation of the hexatic cluster $k=6$.
 As the time window increases, this peak decreases and the degree distribution flattens to a plateau, an indication of clustering behavior, where particle encounters with degrees in the range $k \approx 10$ to $\approx 100$ become equally probable.
 Beyond this range ($k>100$), the distribution decays, reflecting rare events in which a particle within the cluster travels across its boundary, forming a large number of transient connections.
 This behavior is similar to what is observed in the dilute phase.
-Finally, in Fig.~\ref{fig:4}(c), we show the degree distribution on a log-log scale for the entire system, the dilute and dense phases together.
-For larger time windows (shown as green dots), the distribution displays weak power-law-like behavior~\cite{BROIDO2019} for nearly two decades, spanning $k \approx 3$ to $k \approx 100$, with values of the critical exponent $\gamma$ between $-1.5$ and $-1.0$.
-A higher value of the critical exponent $\gamma$ could be related to a higher probability of having low degree values (a low $k$), while a smaller slope, as in Fig.~\ref{fig:4}(c), could indicate that the degree distribution in the network is more homogeneous.

-To understand the plateau reached during the dense phase we display the semi-log average degree distribution during the dilute phase (triangles) and the dense phase (circles) for two time windows (see Fig.~\ref{hybrid}): an early one at $W = 9t_r$ (in blue) and a later one at $W = 22.5t_r$ (in green).
-The distribution $P(k)$ in the dilute phase does not change significantly with time, whereas in the dense phase it evolves markedly.
+To understand the plateau reached during the dense phase we display the semi-log average degree distribution for three time windows (see Fig.~\ref{fig:4}(c)): an early one at $W = 6.75t_r$ (in blue) and a later one at $W = 22.5t_r$ (in green).